chjaeggi/aoc2023/README.md

 His repos are always very inspirational!
 I learned a lot from him.

 My solutions this year are not well tested as in previous years and also not that easily to use.
+Sometimes only solution 2 is implemented in the code.

 Just use the main class and execute either the appropriate function of the earlier days or the `solve` functions in the according `Day` classes.

 **Enjoy!**